mhhollomon/codevamping-blog/content/post/Spirit-X3-Separate-Lexer-Part-I.md

 * directives (lexeme and friends)
 * primitive parsers (char_, etc)

 Only the primitive parsers truly care about the type you get when dereferencing the iterators.
 Unfortunately, they really care (and rightly so).
 So, that means we will need to write replacements for them.
-Fortunately  we do **not** have to replace any of the rule or combinator infrastructure or this would be undoable - even on a dare.
+Fortunately, we do **not** have to replace any of the rule or combinator infrastructure or this would be undoable - even on a dare.

 To recap - we will be writing the following classes: